+Biology Department

-Biology Department Surveillance for immature and adult mosquitoes and the diseases they transmit is tasked to the Biology Department.
+Surveillance for immature and adult mosquitoes and the diseases they transmit is tasked to the Biology Department.
 Larvae are sampled in woodlots, fields, ditches, pools, sewage lagoons, catch basins, and retention ponds while adults are collected from mechanical traps, including New Jersey Light Traps, CDC Traps, and Gravid Traps.
 Data are collected and analyzed in order to control mosquitoes in the most effective way, reduce disease transmission, and minimize environmental impacts.
 Insecticide resistance is tracked through bottle bioassays.

 Surveillance shows presence and abundance of mosquitoes in various habitats-information that is used to determine optimal times to dispense control materials.
 Larval and adult mosquito samples are collected, counted, and identified daily using dichotomous keys and dissecting microscopes.

-Monitoring mosquito-transmitted diseases will continue for 2023 through processing/testing of adult mosquito vectors and dead birds for the presence of West Nile Virus (WNV), St. Louis encephalitis (SLE), Eastern Equine encephalitis (EEE), La Crosse encephalitis (LAC), and Jamestown Canyon Virus (JCV).
+Monitoring mosquito-transmitted diseases will continue for 2024 through processing/testing of adult mosquito vectors and dead birds for the presence of West Nile Virus (WNV), St. Louis encephalitis (SLE), Eastern Equine encephalitis (EEE), La Crosse encephalitis (LAC), and Jamestown Canyon Virus (JCV).
 Samples are tested at Michigan Department of Health and Human Services Bureau of Laboratories; state and national disease activity is monitored through the MDHHS and CDC.

-2023 HIGHLIGHTS - Conduct a shoreline aerial treatment to control Coquillettidia perturbans in fall 2023 - Explore options to upgrade citizen request database to a GIS-based system - Replace one truck in fleet - Purchase two Vortex Granular Systems spreaders truck-mounted equipment for granular insecticide applications - Purchase two additional Stihl Backpack Blowers for granular insecticide applications - Continually improve employee training and safety update staff training programs to increase knowledge and emphasize safety Spring Larval Control
+2024 HIGHLIGHTS

+- Implement new GIS-based software system for management of larval control, biology, and office data - Continue Cq. perturbans study along the Hampton Township shoreline to measure 2023 aerial treatment efficacy - Add rotational insecticides for resistance management in catch basins and adult control operations - Evaluate effectiveness of liquid versus granular biological insecticides in vegetated ditches

+Spring Larval Control

 Aerial larviciding of flooded woodlots signals the beginning of the control season.
 Four aircraft are contracted to apply Bti to over 52,000 acres of woodland habitat to reduce the spring Aedes mosquito population.
 Treatment usually begins in mid-April, but the timeline is dictated by weather and larval development.
 The Biology Department monitors larval growth to guide the program.
-Three keys to a successful spring mosquito larval campaign include: - I. Surveillance of larval populations using pre- and post-treatment dip counts in up to 40 woodlots to monitor program efficacy.
+Three keys to a successful spring mosquito larval campaign include:

+- I. Surveillance of larval populations using pre- and post-treatment dip counts in up to 40 woodlots to monitor program efficacy.
 Quality control for product placement and dosage are also key. - 2.
-Calibration of aircraft to check swath width and dosage - does not adversely affect other wildlife or beneficial insects, people, or pets when applied at the low 3 lb./acre dosage rate.
-Summer Larval Control Larval control involves the introduction of products into aquatic habitats to control larvae or pupae to prevent adult emergence.
+Calibration of aircraft to check swath width and dosage - 3.
+Bti larvicide kills mosquito larvae but does not adversely affect other wildlife or beneficial insects, people, or pets when applied at the low 3 lb./acre dosage rate.

+Summer Larval Control

+Larval control involves the introduction of products into aquatic habitats to control larvae or pupae to prevent adult emergence.
 Control also involves source reduction to eliminate breeding habitats as sources for mosquito production.
 Habitats with a previous history of breeding are monitored with additional emphasis on mapping new sites.
 About 15,000 sites are checked with treatment occurring about 15% of the time.
 Technicians respond to residential service requests and check known or new breeding sites.

 Nearly 70% of the district's efforts are geared toward larval control.
 The use of bacterial products Bti, Bacillus sphaericus, and spinosad are prioritized.
 Larvicide oils and insect growth regulators are also used in specific habitats.
 Larval habitats include catch basins, roadside ditches, abandoned pools, flooded fields and woodlots, retention ponds, scrap tires, and containers.

-Use of a web-based GIS viewer and tablets will continue in 2023.
+The GIS software system, MapVision, will be utilized for recording field data, lab data, and office calls.
 This will allow technicians to immediately map and view breeding sites and treatment data.
+It will also provide us with better management of lab data and citizen requests.